collinbarrett/wp-vps-build-guide/README.md

 	- For any of the following, type "Y" to proceed if prompted.
       - `sudo apt-get update`
       - `sudo apt-get upgrade`
-      	-If prompted about updating the grub file, keep the locally modified version.
+      	- If prompted about updating the grub file, keep the locally modified version.
       - `sudo apt-get dist-upgrade`
       - `sudo apt-get autoremove`
       - `sudo apt-get autoclean`